venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 In this task, you will configure local and global peering between the virtual networks you deployed in the previous tasks.

-1. In the Azure portal, search for and select **Virtual networks**.
+1. In the Azure portal, search for and select **Resource Groups**.

-1. Review the virtual networks you created in the previous task and verify that the first two are located in the same Azure region and the third one in a different Azure region.
+1. Review the resource group you created in the previous task

+1. Check the virtual networks and verify that the first two (az-104-05-vnet0, az104-05-vnet1) are located in the same Azure region (East US) and the third one (az104-05-vnet2) in a different Azure region (West US).

+1. Click az104-05-vnet0, in the **settings** section, click **properties**, copy the resource ID and paste it in a notepad we will be using this resource ID in next steps.

+1. Repeat the above steps for az104-05-vnet1 & az104-05-vnet2.

+    >**Example of Resource ID**: /subscriptions/12351f3d-xxxx-xxxx-xxxx-fc359ee9xxxx/resourceGroups/xxxxxx-az104-05-rg1/providers/Microsoft.Network/virtualNetworks/az104-05-vnet0.

     >**Note**: The template you used for deployment of the three virtual networks ensures that the IP address ranges of the three virtual networks do not overlap.